Skip to content

 Summary

-At this point, we have thoroughly covered the basic mechanisms of constexpr.
+By now, we have sorted out the basic mechanism of constexpr.
 Let's summarize a few key points:

-constexpr variables are true compile-time constants, whereas const only guarantees "immutability." constexpr functions are dual-mode functions, where the compiler decides whether they execute at compile time or runtime based on context.
-From C++11 to C++17, the restrictions on constexpr were gradually relaxed, going from only allowing a single return statement to supporting loops, local variables, and lambdas. static_assert is the natural partner of constexpr, making compile-time testing possible.
-If a problem can be solved with constexpr functions, don't resort to template metaprogramming—the code is clearer, and the error messages are friendlier.
+constexpr variables are true compile-time constants, while const only guarantees "read-only". constexpr functions are a dual-mode function where the compiler decides whether to execute them at compile time or runtime based on context.
+From C++11 to C++17, the restrictions on constexpr have been gradually relaxed, from only allowing a single return statement to supporting loops, local variables, and lambdas. static_assert is the natural partner of constexpr, making compile-time testing possible.
+Don't use template metaprogramming if a constexpr function can solve the problem—the code is clearer and error messages are friendlier.

-In the next chapter, we will dive into constexpr constructors and literal types, exploring how to make custom types participate in compile-time computation.
+In the next chapter, we will dive into constexpr constructors and literal types to see how to make custom types participate in compile-time calculation.

 Reference Resources